kostin-kirill/devops-interview-task/README.md

 # Prerequisites

-AWS creds/VPC and S3 bucket names etc will be provided when the exercise begins.
+Microsoft temporary account and Azure Subscribtion access will be provided in advance.

 # Mandatory Work